 At this moment, I had a vision of myself standing in the middle of the store, with my fists raised toward the sky, yelling at the top of my lungs, “WHEEEEEEEEEEERE IIIIIIIIIIIIS THE DAGGUMMMMMMMMMMM BATHROOOOOOOOOOM!!!???”

 Instead, I spoke in a quiet but desperate voice to the customer service representative, and she pointed to a narrow hallway in the corner.
-I called Caroline to follow me and took off, just as she let out the tell-tale wail.
+I called C to follow me and took off, just as she let out the tell-tale wail.

 I turned around to see her running behind me, straddle-legged, tears streaming down her face, and a wetness of an entirely different sort streaming down her pantlegs.
 I stopped and sighed in resignation and defeat, the elusive restroom finally within sight, but mere seconds too late to be of use to us.